-Carnivores such as wolves (Canis lupus) and bears (Ursus) were reported by Coli et al. (2022) and Yousefi, (2016), where Coli et al. (2022) reported that the skull of the wolf is characterized by a long splanchnocranium and a strongly ossified neurocranium, with large, robust zygomatic processes and a well-developed external sagittal crest, which serves as the attachment site for the temporal muscle.
+Carnivores such as wolves (Canis lupus) and bears (Ursus) were reported by Coli et al. (2022) and Yousefi, (2016).
+Coli et al. (2022) reported that the skull of the wolf is characterized by a long splanchnocranium and a strongly ossified neurocranium, with large, robust zygomatic processes and a well-developed external sagittal crest, which serves as the attachment site for the temporal muscle.
 The tympanic bulla of the wolf is large, convex, and spherical, in contrast to that of the German Shepherd dog, which is smaller, compressed, and less developed.
-The wolf skull measures approximately 23–27 cm in length, from the incisive teeth to the occipital condyles, and 15–18 cm in width, measured between the zygomatic processes and Yousefi (2016) observed that the temporal line in the skull of the Iranian brown bear was poorly developed.
+The wolf skull measures approximately 23–27 cm in length, from the incisive teeth to the occipital condyles, and 15–18 cm in width, measured between the zygomatic processes.

+Yousefi (2016) observed that the temporal line in the skull of the Iranian brown bear was poorly developed.
 The nasal part of the frontal bone was elongated and extended between the nasal and maxillary bones.
 The external sagittal crest was short and weak, formed by the parietal bones, and the muscular tubercle was inconspicuous.
 The jugular foramen was rounded and formed by the basioccipital, lateral occipital, and tympanic parts of the temporal bone.
 The orbital cavity was small and the lacrimal canal was formed by the lacrimal and maxillary bones.
 The tympanic bulla was very small, while the external acoustic meatus was formed by the squamous and tympanic parts of the temporal bone.
-The hamulus (muscular process) of the pterygoid bone was thick and well developed and the ramus of the mandible was short and broad.
+The hamulus (i.e. muscular process) of the pterygoid bone was thick and well developed, the ramus of the mandible was short and broad.

 Species-specific cranial adaptations were further highlighted in carnivores and wild ungulates.
-Kalita et al. (2020) characterized the binturong skull as dolichocephalic with a cephalic index of 56.25.
+Kalita et al. (2020) characterized the binturong skull as dolichocephalic, with a cephalic index of 56.25.
 The internasal suture was not prominent, and the orbits were incomplete, with the optic foramen located near the ventral surface.
 The nasal bones exhibited a convex dorsal surface with a shallow median depression and terminated rostrally in a broad end.
 The paracondylar processes were elongated and attached to the tympanic bulla on either side.
 The temporal fossa was deep but short and two foramina were presented caudal to it on each side.
 The tympanic bulla was relatively large and rounded.
 The median palatine suture, transverse palatine suture, major palatine foramen and minor palatine foramen were absent.
 The mean values for skull length, skull width, skull base length, cranial length, cranial width, and cranial height were 14.95 ± 0.10 cm, 8.47 ± 0.10 cm, 15.07 ± 0.02 cm, 11.16 ± 0.09 cm, 6.56 ± 0.11 cm, and 3.16 ± 0.08 cm, respectively.

-Morphometric evaluations by Sayed and Hamoda (2021) in red foxes, the average total length and width of the red fox skull were 17.64 ± 2.68 cm and 8.73 ± 1.76 cm, respectively, with a cephalic index of 49.27 ± 3.42.
+Morphometric evaluations conducted by Sayed and Hamoda (2021) in red foxes, displayed an average total length and width of the red fox skull as 17.64 ± 2.68 cm and 8.73 ± 1.76 cm, respectively, with a cephalic index of 49.27 ± 3.42.
 The cranial length was approximately twice the cranial width, with a cranial capacity of 49.54 ± 3.75 cc, while the cranial and basal indices were 49.87 ± 3.96 and 30.97 ± 2.33, respectively.
-The foramen magnum was wider than it was high, with a foramen magnum index of 71.52 ± 3.86.
+The foramen magnum was wider than higher, with a foramen magnum index of 71.52 ± 3.86.
 The cranial length exceeded the facial length, resulting in a facial index of 62.70 ± 4.01.
-The orbital length was greater than the orbital width and the interorbital distance was wider posteriorly and narrower in the middle, with an orbital capacity of 9.34 ± 0.17 cm³ and an orbital index of 97.87 ± 5.22.
+The orbital length was greater than the orbital width, the interorbital distance was wider posteriorly and narrower in the middle, with an orbital capacity of 9.34 ± 0.17 cm³ and an orbital index of 97.87 ± 5.22.